Adnan Sami: Personal life

 Sami first married to actress Zeba Bakhtiar in 1993, with whom he had a son named Azaan Sami Khan.
 They divorced after three years.

 Sami began living in India since 13 March 2001, on a visitor's visa which was extended from time to time.

 In 2001, Sami married Dubai-based Arab Sabah Galadari.
 This was his second marriage and Sabah's second marriage as well; she had a son from her previous marriage.
 This relationship also ended in divorce, a year-and-a-half later.

 In June 2006, he weighed 230 kilograms (506 lb); he claimed his doctor had given him just six months to live.
 By diet and exercise, he lost 120 kg in 16 months.

 In 2008, his wife Sabah returned to Mumbai, remarried him and began living with him, but the marriage only lasted one year, after which Sabah filed for divorce again.

 In 2009, his father died of pancreatic cancer, which he described as the "biggest blow" of his life, saying that he had been extremely close to his father.

 On 29 January 2010 Sami married Roya Sami Khan, the daughter of a retired diplomat and army general.
 He first met Roya in India during her visit in 2010 and proposed to her after some time.
 On 10 May 2017, he became a father to a daughter, Medina Sami Khan.

-On 26 May 2015, he submitted a request for Indian citizenship to the Ministry of Home Affairs, when his Pakistani passport expired, he had lived an adequate number of years in India that made him eligible for Indian citizenship hence he naturalised as an Indian citizen.
+On 26 May 2015, he submitted a request for Indian citizenship to the Ministry of Home Affairs, when his Pakistani passport expired (he also held Canadian citizenship at the time), as the Government of Pakistan declined to renew his passport; he had lived an adequate number of years in India that made him eligible for Indian citizenship hence he naturalized as an Indian citizen.
 In late December 2015, the Indian Home Ministry approved his request for legal status as a citizen of India, effective as of 1 January 2016.

+In an interview with Rajat Sharma on Aap Ki Adalat, which aired on 31 May 2025, Sami shared about his experiences about being denied Pakistani visa to visit his mother's funeral, which he watched on video call, and criticized the Pakistan Army and intelligence agency ISI for brainwashing youths into committing acts of terror across India while referring to the Pahalgam terror attack and the November 2008 Mumbai terror attack, besides looting the nation and begging for donations to fund their objectives.
+Sami also labeled Pakistani politician Fawad Chaudhry a joker for the latter's lack of credibility.
+Additionally, Sami expressed gratitude to the Government of India and the audience for giving him recognition, and credits Asha Bhosle for supporting his career and hosting him when he moved to India.
+Furthermore, Sami also expressed about being a foodie and showing himself as a hopeless romantic through his music.